Jmwofford/babyDiv_WDI-curriculum/projects/unit_02/README.md

 If you have ideas on how you can help a fellow-student with work that they are stuck on, please follow-up with information AFTER the stand up.

-## Meetings with instructors

-_Your instructor will contact you around the mid-point of your project to set up a meeting time for your group._

 ## Where to go for help during project week
 1. Seek out help online
 2. Seek out help with your classmates
-3. Submit a Github issue **on the WDI-ATL** class Github account to receive help from an instructor
+3. Seek out the help of instructors and TAs

-## Formatting your GitHub Issue for wdi-atl to ask for help
+## How to ask for help

-*PUSH OFTEN!
-Your code on GitHub should be up to date.
-Submiting an issue and linking us to old, out-of-date code will hinder the process.*

 1. **WHAT YOU ARE TRYING TO SOLVE:**
-  - Write a detailed explanation of the feature or user story you're working on.
+  - Be able to give a thorough explanation of the feature or user story you're working on.

 2. **DETAILED DESCRIPTION OF THE BUG/ERROR:**
   - A detailed description of the problem, the bug, and/or the error.
-This means: the full steps to reproduce, a link to the file on github, and the line number of where the relavent code is.
+This means: the full steps to reproduce and references to the line number of where the relavent code is.
-The error(s) returned, copy and pasted/typed out/screenshot, not paraphrased.
-  - If there is other code in a different file that is also essential to the functioning of the code that currently works point us to that and explain the relationship.

 3. **WHAT I'VE TRIED**
-  - List everything you've done to solve the bug on your own in detail. list all resources you've looked up and tried to implement and provide links.
-Providing code if you have it surrounded by the md syntax to display nicely is very helpful.
+  - List everything you've done to solve the bug on your own in detail.
+List all resources you've looked up and tried to implement and provide links.

 4. **QUESTION**
   - After going through all this what is your questions specifically, more specifically than how can I make this work?